flashcordon/big-history/Exploration-spatiale.md

 Assembly and maintenance of the International Space Station has required nearly 1,000 EVA hours so far.
 An invaluable tool for EVA work is the Canadarm2 on the International Space Station, much like the Canadarms located on each Space Shuttle.

-For safety, astronauts always perform EVA work in pairs.

 On the last three Moon missions astronauts also performed deep-space EVAs on the return to Earth, to retrieve film canisters from the outside of the spacecraft. pete worden?